-Net Asset Value or NAV means the value of the Scheme Property of the Trust or a Fund (as the context may require) less the liabilities of the Trust (or the Fund concerned) as calculated in accordance with the Trust Deed.
+Net Asset Value or NAV means the value of the Scheme Property less the liabilities of the Trust as calculated in accordance with the Trust Deed.

-Non-UCITS retail scheme or NURS means an authorised fund which is not a UK UCITS, a qualified investor scheme or a long-term asset fund.
+Non-UCITS retail scheme or NURS means an authorised fund which is neither a UK UCITS, a qualified investor scheme nor a long-term asset fund.